ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 We understand that some criteria for ‘high quality’ vary with context, and we need to account for the big picture.
 We take a holistic view of software design, delivering outstanding experiences for users underpinned by robust, reliable technology - and with future maintenance and extensibility in mind.

 We write clean, clear code, prioritising readability, consistency and following established idioms.
-We make sure our work is both testable and well tested.
 We build software that we - or our clients - can maintain long term.

 ## 2) Make pragmatic technology choices

 In a fast-evolving tech landscape, we look beyond the hype of current trends to focus on technologies and practices that deliver real value.

-Our practical approach means we build up a deep understanding of our clients’ unique circumstances before recommending tools, technologies and approaches, keeping their requirements top of mind.
+Our practical approach means we build up a strong understanding of our clients’ unique circumstances before recommending tools, technologies and approaches, keeping their requirements top of mind.
 We use our experience to ensure that our technology choices support innovation but will also be practical, reliable and integrate well into what’s already in place.

 Scott Logic is technology-agnostic and vendor-independent.
 We pride ourselves on giving unbiased advice to best serve our clients’ long-term needs.